Heavyweight Champion Muhammad Ali Dies at 74 After Extended Battle With Parkinson's Disease

 "After a 32-year battle with Parkinson’s disease, Muhammad Ali has passed away at the age of 74.
 The three-time World Heavyweight Champion boxer died this evening,” according to family spokesperson Bob Gunnell.
 "The Ali family would like to thank everyone for their thoughts, prayers, and support and asks for privacy at this time."

 "It's hard to be humble when you're as great as I am," Ali once famously said, adding on another occasion, "I am the greatest.
 I said that even before I knew I was."
-And he was.

 His skill as a boxer may have led to his nickname as "The Greatest," and led Sports Illustrated to name him "Sportsman of the Century."